 Safety belt use differed by roadway type.
-Figure 2 shows that safety belt usage was highest on Interstates (93.1%) and Principal Arterials (91.9%).
+Figure 2 shows that safety belt usage was highest on Interstates (91.9%) and Principal Arterials (90.3%).
 These roadways typically yield higher traffic densities and higher rates of speed.
-With the introduction of the Local Road functional class (roadways less frequently travelled and found within neighborhoods) as part of the updated survey guidelines (2012), observers typically measure lower usage rates on those compared to other road types.
-While this was mostly the case for 2021, usage on Minor Arterials measured lowest (87.3%), as usage on Local Roads improved the most from the 2019 measure (85.9% to 87.6%; 1.7 percentage points).
+On the Local Road functional class (roadways less frequently travelled and usually found within neighborhoods), introduced in 2012 as part of the updated survey guidelines, observers typically measure lower usage rates compared to other road types and this was the case again for 2023 with usage measuring 84.8 percent.
 That said, higher variability in usage is expected due to the lower volume.
 Usage on Local Roads reached as high as 88.3 percent in 2018.
-The last five annual surveys2 show some fluctuation (partly due to the 2017 resample) but in general, travelers on higher speed road types are buckling up more now compared to years past (Figure 3).
+The last five annual surveys3 show some fluctuation (partly due to the 2022 site resample) but in general, travelers on higher speed road types are buckle up more than those on lower speed, or lower density roadways (Figure 3).

 Figure 3.
-Observed Safety Belt Use Rate by Roadway Type: 2016-2021
+Observed Safety Belt Use Rate by Roadway Type: 2018-2023

-2 Survey was not conducted in 2020 due to COVID-19.
-Also note some effects may be due to the 2017 site resample.
+3 Survey was not conducted in 2020 due to COVID-19.

-Usage by Occupant Gender
+Usage by Occupant Sex

-The 2021 survey results indicated lower safety belt use among male occupants compared to female.
-Male occupants wore safety belts 5.3 percentage points less than female occupants (Figure 4).
-This was greater than the 4.2 percentage point difference measured in 2019.
+The 2023 survey results indicated lower safety belt use among male occupants (86.9%) compared to female occupants (92.8%; Figure 4).
+Males wore safety belts 5.8 percentage points less than females.
+This was only slightly less than the 6.1 percentage point difference measured in 2022.
+Both sexes had their usage increase from the previous year, and male usage increased slightly more than female usage (males were 85.8%; females 91.9% in 2022).
 Lower belt usage among male occupants is typical in observational surveys of safety belt use.
-Figure 5 displays the trends in male and female safety belt use over the last five Florida statewide surveys.
-While both male and female occupants had some increases in safety belt usage over the past few years, usage among males has been relatively consistent since 2016, and female usage has only slightly increased.
-The gender gap in usage remains as high as it ever was.
+Figure 5 displays the trend in male and female safety belt use over the last five Florida statewide surveys, and the usage gap between the sexes has remained relatively constant.